 They are directly elected by all adult citizens registered as voters in the State.

 All men and women who are 18 years of age and above are eligible to be included in the Voters’ List.

 They vote to elect members of the State Assembly.

 Members are elected from territorial constituencies.

 Every State is divided into as many (single member) constituencies as the number of members to be elected.

-As in case of Lok Sabha, certain number of seats is reserved for Scheduled Castes and in some States for Scheduled Tribes also.
+As in the case of Lok Sabha, certain number of seats are reserved for Scheduled Castes and in some States for Scheduled Tribes also.

-This depends on population of these weaker sections in the State.
+This depends on the population of these weaker sections in the State.

 In order to become a Member of Vidhan Sabha a person must:

 his/her name must be in the voters’ list;